No doubt you’ve heard about Rocket French (part of the Rocket Languages series).

 - The desktop interface still looks very outdated but as I mentioned above, Rocket have indicated that they’re replacing this soon.
 This does not affect the content which is still awesome.

 - The voice recording feature isn’t that great.
 It’s also a step behind other products like Rosetta Stone.
-Again, this isn’t a huge deal because it’s an unnecessary feature that doesn’t really benefit your speaking skills anyway (you’re better of using a site like italki for speaking). — UPDATE: The voice recording and recognition system has been massively improved in the 2017 edition using the Google Web Speech API.
+Again, this isn’t a huge deal because it’s an unnecessary feature that doesn’t really benefit your speaking skills anyway (you’re better of using a site like italki for speaking). — UPDATE: The voice recording and recognition system has been massively improved since the 2017 edition using the Google Web Speech API.

 The great quality and comprehensiveness of Rocket French‘s audio makes it worth the investment for a serious learner

 Other sites and books lose their usefulness pretty quickly.